bokesan/IntervalMap/README.md

 Install from hackage with cabal install.

-To run the tests, do extract the archive, and do
+To run the tests, extract the archive, and do

     $ cabal configure --enable-tests
     $ cabal build